Learning Squared Liberia

 Prepared By: LSL-Liberia

-This report covers activities implemented between (September 2021- November 2021).
-Activities implemented in Grand Bassa, Bomi, Margibi and Montserrado counties in Liberia.
+This report covers activities implemented between (January 2022- March 2022).
+Activities implemented in (Margibi, Montserrado, and Bomi counties) in Liberia.
+This report reflects the following:

 2.3 Recommendation and Conclusion